benkidenya/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 # [Introduction to Phylodynamics](https://nextstrain.org/ncov/gisaid/africa/2021-09-03?d=map&p=full)

-Some content that will be displayed in the left panel.
+Some content that will be displayed in the left-hand panel.

 - One
 - Two